hortonhtlai/CreditCardManager-CPSC-210-/README.md

   - Enter the requested info in the adder panel (display error messages if invalid)
     - A unique non-empty name in the field under "Name of new credit card:"
     - 4 digits in the field under "Last 4 digits:"
-    - A year between 2022 and 2012 in the field under "Promotion End Year:"
+    - A year between 2022 and 2122 (inclusive) in the field under "Promotion End Year:"
-    - A month between 1 and 12 in the field under "Promotion End Month:"
+    - A month between 1 and 12 (inclusive) in the field under "Promotion End Month:"
     - A valid date for the given year and month in the field under "Promotion End Date:"
     - Any string in the field under "Promotion details:"
   - Click the button labelled "Submit New Card Info"